zchee/neovim-wiki/Building-Neovim.md

     $ sudo pkg install cmake gmake libtool sha automake pkgconf unzip wget

-Note: if you have CMake installed already, you may need to re-install it.
-The port had to be updated to support TLS/SSL for file downloads, so your installed version may not have that feature.

 If you get an error regarding a sha256sum mismatch, where the actual sha256sum is `e3b0c44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855`, then this is your issue (that's the sha256sum of an empty file).
 Also, make sure you have wget installed.
 LuaRocks has bad interactions with cURL, at least under FreeBSD, and will die with